 The Error-Free Gluten Free Food List

+Unfortunately, the gluten-free diet has been “adopted” by bloggers, diet book authors, magazines and other media, and they’ve turned it into something “more palatable” to the general public, but something that isn’t gluten free at all.
 For those with symptoms caused by gluten sensitivity or Celiac, eating gluten free isn’t a fad, it is an absolute necessity and gluten free diets or gluten free food lists put together by those who are not experts in gluten or Celiac disease are often filled with errors.

 For instance, many of them include foods such as buckwheat, oats, corn gluten, amaranth and rice, without taking into consideration that these grains either are at high risk of cross-contamination with gluten, or are high in glutamic acid, which can cause problems for those with neurological issues.
 Basically, these “gluten free food lists” and “gluten free diets” are actually just wheat free.